 Raspberries and Vinegar is the first in my new Farm Fresh Romance series, called Farm Lit with sweet simplicity and a bit of zing.
 Sound interesting?
 You’re in luck!
 From August 6-9, anyone who orders a paperback copy of Raspberries and Vinegar can receive the digital versions as a thank you gift.
 We’re also offering a bunch of other fun downloads: digital art, a podcast with interviews about the intersection of food and faith, a video of me making Raspberry Vinegar, and more.

 What do I know about a fresh start?
 God’s been preparing me for this leap into Farm Lit for years.
 Both my mom and my mother-in-law were country women who gardened, cooked from scratch, and preserved food for long, cold Canadian winters.
 Being as Jim and I didn’t have a lot of money in our early years, following the traditions we already knew was helpful in feeding healthy fare to our little family.
 We bought the family farm in 2000 and are actively farming, gardening, and beekeeping, plus staying involved in our local food action coalition and farmers’ market.
 Watching our adult kids and their spouses examine food issues has been fun to see.
 Our son moved his little family back to the farm, where they live across the yard from us.
 (Yay!
 I get to see my 1-year-old granddaughter every day.)
 Our daughter loves to cook and experiment.
 Her little girls love food, are learning where it comes from, and enjoy watching the piggies and chickens when they visit the farm.
 It’s my kids’ generation I’m writing for.
+Can anyone advise me if Cialis http://hesca.net/cialis/ really is that safe?
+I have no erection, and am afraid that it may be a problem.
+All day it is great and works fine.
+Also there wasn’t anything like this in the precautions found online, but still that’s my health, and I don’t want to end up with heart attack or anything similar.
+Please share your experience, or if you know someone who know the answer.
 Many college students and 20-30-somethings are unsatisfied with urban options, feeling disconnected from humanity’s roots.
 Many seek a way to get their hands in the dirt, but the price of land has skyrocketed since the 70s.
 It’s tough to buy a farm and, if you should be so lucky, it’s even harder to make a go of it.
 We work off the farm as well as on it in order to sustain our lifestyle.
 What kind of fresh start are you yearning for?
 Are you taking steps to make it a reality?
 Life is too short to sit back.
 Ask God what He wants for you then reach out and grab hold of His promises.
 Go get it!

 Valerie Comer’s life on a small farm in western Canada provides the seed for stories of contemporary inspirational romance.
 Like many of her characters, Valerie and her family grow much of their own food and are active in the local foods movement as well as their creation-care-centric church.
 She only hopes her characters enjoy their happily ever afters as much as she does hers, shared with her husband, adult kids, and adorable granddaughters.